jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

 Important aspects:

-     - Types of messaging systems
+* Types of messaging systems
-     - High profile messaging platforms
+* High profile messaging platforms
-     - High profile messaging platforms
+* High profile messaging platforms
-     - [Architectural aspect] Ask yoruself before picking message system?

 #### Types of messaging systems::

   1. Raw Network messaging
           - UDP
 	   - Fast as it gets
 	   - True multicase, True broadcast
 	   - No store, no forward
   2. Library based
            - Can offer some delivery assurance (retry)
 	   - Coupled with publisher and cosumer.
 It does matter who comes first!
 	   - Deploys in process
 	   - No server or middleware required
 	   - Super low latency
            - Examples: ZeroMQ, Nanomsg
   3. Message Oriented Middleware
            - Store and forward
 	   - Completely decoupled with publisher and consumer.
 So, it does not matter who comes first!
 	   - Pub/sub